2Day FM: Rebuilding Phase: Post Kyle and Jackie O

+2020s

 In July 2020, Southern Cross Austereo unveiled a number of major changes to the Hit Network in metro and regional markets.
 It was the biggest network overhaul since the Hit brand was first introduced in 2014 and marked the beginning of a major play by SCA to reclaim their duopoly leadership position in key markets.
 This included a change in branding and logo once again for 2Day FM.

-In November 2020, Southern Cross Austereo announced that Dave Hughes, Ed Kavalee and Erin Molan would replace Jamie Angel to host Hughesy, Ed & Erin from Monday, 18 January 2020.
-Highlights of the show are broadcast around the country for an hour on the Hit Network from 6pm.
+In November 2020, Southern Cross Austereo announced that Dave Hughes, Ed Kavalee and Erin Molan would replace Jamie Angel to host Hughesy, Ed & Erin from Monday, 18 January 2021.
+A highlights package of the show, Hughesy, Ed & Erin's Happy Hour aired weeknights from 6 pm to 7 pm.

+In August 2024, Southern Cross Austereo announced that Hughesy, Ed & Erin had been axed with the station to take a new direction.
+The last show aired on Wednesday 7 August.
+Jimmy & Nath will host breakfast for the remainder of the year.
+In December 2024, Southern Cross Austereo confirmed that Jimmy & Nath will continue to host breakfast in 2025.

+In January 2025, Emma Chow from Mike E & Emma was announced as a new addition to the Jimmy & Nath breakfast team, creating The Jimmy & Nath Show with Emma.
+On March 13 2025, 2Day FM underwent its biggest overhaul in years, launching a new sound and promise: The hits, before they hit.
+2Day FM will play more new music than any other commercial radio station in Sydney, alongside a commitment to support and showcase more Australian artists.